California Child Sexual Abuse Attorney

 - Acting out sexually

 How Do You Prevent or Stop Child Sexual Abuse?

 Taking steps to protect your child against sexual abuse can become second nature, once you are committed to becoming an aware parent.
 Mostly, it means being as involved in your child’s life as much as possible so he or she is not alone with others, unless necessary.

-Being involved also means talking to your child or teen often about school, friends, extracurricular activities and family relationships.
-You can also get to know the leaders and other people in your child’s life, such as teachers, coaches, clergy, and the families of your child’s friend.
+Being involved also means talking to your child or teen often about school, friends, extracurricular activities, and family relationships.
+You can also get to know the leaders and other people in your child’s life, such as teachers, coaches, clergy, and the families of your child’s friends.